Chapter 3 : Hedonism is our Middle Name

 A bored waitress sauntered over, notepad and pen in hand.

 'Yeah?' she said, staring at the wall.

 Gwendolyn/Raven fixed her eyes on the waitress.
 'I'd like a Tia Maria on the rocks.'

 'Double shot of Firewhiskey for me,' I said, forgetting where I was.

 Silence followed.
-Scorpius fidgeted and ordered four mugs of tea.
+Scorpius fidgeted and ordered four cups of tea.

 'So,' Tarquin said, once the waitress had sloped off.
 'Lucy.
 You've come to art school.'

 'Expecting artistic talent, a good academic degree and some form of education, presumably.'
 Gwendolyn/Raven chipped in.

 'However, you might find it rather…different.
 We're just giving you advance notice.'

 'If you do feel educated and academically motivated in anyway, please let us know so that we can knock it out of you post haste.'